AgriculturalModelExchangeInitiative/SoilTemperatureModels/cymltx.md

 NDays, TDL, WetDay, CUMPDT, and TMA are considered as local variables in the original code and are not defined as subroutine arguments.
 The code is expressive and limits the number of arguments since that SAVE statement is used and their values can be preserved.
 We define them as subroutine arguments since they are initialized in the Initialization part and their values are used in the computation part.
 As in Requirement 6, the computation part will take initialized variables as arguments.
 Likewise, in the rate calculation, the previous values of these variables are required, which allows considering them as arguments with INOUT INTENT.
 ST variable has INOUT intent.

-Regarding the called routine SOILT_EPIC, it uses a local variable X2_PREV which is used in an assignment without being assigned and which is then assigned with X2_AVG.
-So, for the first invocation of SOILT_EPIC, X2_PREV takes the default value 0.0 and it will assign X2_AVG.
-For the next invocation, the value of X2_PREV is the previous value of X2_AVG, which breaks Genereral Requirement 3.
-X2_PREV is defined explicitly as an argument to satisfy this requirement.
+Regarding the called routine SOILT_EPIC, it uses a local variable `X2_PREV` which is used in an assignment without being assigned and which is then assigned with `X2_AVG`.
+So, for the first invocation of `SOILT_EPIC`, `X2_PREV` takes the default value 0.0 and it will assign `X2_AVG`.
+For the next invocation, the value of `X2_PREV` is the previous value of `X2_AVG`, which breaks Genereral Requirement 3. `X2_PREV` is defined explicitly as an argument to satisfy this requirement.

-Complete the result with a unit test based on the ASKEE_DSSAT_EPIC file.
+Complete the result with a unit test based on the `ASKEE_DSSAT_EPIC` file.

-**Example STICS Soil Temperature component**
+## Example STICS Soil Temperature component

 This component contains the first format of the model description proposed.
 This format was kept for STICS components transformation.

 Some operations on arrays are changed to satisfy the general requirement 8

-**BioMA requirements**
+## BioMA requirements**

-**Simplace requirements**
+## Simplace requirements**

-  [1]: media/image1.emf